-What's the difference between puppy food and adult food?
+Are there significant differences between puppy food and adult food?

-When should I stop feeding puppy food?
+When should I stop feeding my dog puppy food?

 How should I transition my dog to adult food?

 Transitioning to a new diet should be done gradually, to prevent digestive upset.
 A diet transition should take at least seven days, but may need to be longer if your dog is prone to gastrointestinal issues, like diarrhea.

 To help your dog get used to the new diet, start by mixing a very small amount of the new diet with their old puppy food.
 Every day, add a little bit more of the new food and a little bit less of your dog’s old food.
 By mid-week, aim to be feeding a 50:50 mixture of the new and old food.
 Continue this gradual transition in the following days, with the goal of having your dog fully transitioned to the new adult diet by day seven.

 If at any point your dog develops symptoms of an upset stomach such as diarrhea, loss of appetite, flatulence, or bloating, this is a sign that the diet transition may be happening too quickly.

 Slowing down your transition can usually resolve midl gastrointestinal issues associated with a diet change.
 If gastrointestinal symptoms are severe, or if they persist for more than 24-48 hours, contact your veterinarian for further guidance.

 How much you feed your dog at each meal depends on many different factors, such as your dog’s current weight and body condition score, activity level, the calorie content of the diet, and any other food or treats your dog receives during a typical day.
 Every brand and variety of dog food has a different nutritional content, so it’s impossible to make a blanket recommendation without knowing the caloric content of a diet.